longphungtuan94/voice_verification/README.md

 # Zalo Voice Verification Challenge

 ## Encoder:
 The Encoder is a module of Corentin Jemine's awesome [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) repository.
-Please visit his repository for more in depth information
+Please visit his repository for more in depth information.

 ### Preprocess data
 You will need one of the following datasets (ideally all):